 Of course, the Peter Principle is mainly the product of a bureaucratic organisation.
 Whichever strategy you choose, ensure transparency.
 The expectations and evaluation criteria must be clear to all concerned.
 Because what the Peter Principle does not take into account, is that people can certainly develop and learn new competences.
 It would be a waste of time and money to ignore this possibility.

-What I am proposing is that you start your own internet business, scam free and at a very resonable price, by joining Wealthy Affiliate (WA), the world’s best internet business support program.
-Join free for one week and you will have a website within minutes, after which you can begin your journey to a successful business of your own.
+What I am proposing is that you start your own internet business, scam free and at a very reasonable price, by joining Wealthy Affiliate (WA), the world’s best internet business support program.
+Join free for one week through my link below and you will have a website within minutes, after which you can begin your journey to a successful business of your own.
 Join a fast growing community, established in 2005, and reap the benefits of the best training you can get 24/7.

-I joined myself in late 2014 and I have written a full review of WA.
+I joined myself in late 2014 and I have written a full review of WA, which you can access by clicking here.
 In case you are interested to experience this unique opportunity as well you can become a member by clicking the link in my review.
 Any questions you may have right now, please feel free to leave them in the comment box and I will come back to you within 24 hours.